zkLend Finance Incident Analysis

 = 1

-So now, it's clear that this value was carefully chosen by the attacker to bypass the check of scaled_down_amount.is_non_zero()
+So now, it's clear that this value was carefully chosen by the attacker to bypass the check of scaled_down_amount.is_non_zero().
+The deposit transaction before the runwithfirstdep transaction was used to manipulate the result of the get_lending_accumulator() function to make this value much larger and effectively make the scaled_down_amount to be 1.

 Post-attack analysis